vatesfr/xen-orchestra/docs/docs/installation.md

 ### Trial

-In your current Free XOA, register it in the "Updates" view in the main menu:
+In your current Free XOA, register it in the **Updates** view from the main menu:

 ![](./assets/xo5updatemenu.png)